eagle-io/docs/source/topics/nodes/report/index.rst

 .. meta::
-   :description: Report Sources have the ability to generate PDF reports and schedule for delivery via email
+   :description: Reports have the ability to generate PDFs and schedule for delivery via email

-.. _node-configuration-reportsource:
+.. _node-configuration-report:

-Report Source
+Report
 =================
-|icon-reportsource| Report Sources generate PDF reports and can be scheduled for delivery to subscribed users and groups via email.
+|icon-report| Reports generate PDFs and can be scheduled for delivery to subscribed users and groups via email.

 .. note::
     The reporting feature is currently a **pre-release** version that is subject to change without notice and is only available to limited accounts.